 |

-JEE Main Aptitude Syllabus (B.Arch & B.Plan)
+JEE Mains Aptitude Syllabus (B.Arch & B.Plan)

 - Three-dimensional- perception: Understanding and appreciation of scale and proportions of objects, building forms and elements, colour texture harmony and contrast Design and drawing of geometrical or abstract shapes and patterns in pencil.

-- Analytical Reasoning Mental Ability (Visual.
-Numerical and Verbal)
+- Analytical Reasoning Mental Ability (Visual, Numerical and Verbal)

 - Different sides of three-dimensional objects.